ai-learning-space/sql-expert/Data Selection (Part 2)/Combining queries, Union operator.md

-# Combining queries, Union operator

 # UNION Operator 🔗

 Sometimes we may want to unite the results from several queries.
 In such cases `UNION` operator can help us.

 <aside>
-📖

-**UNION** — operator in SQL is used to combine the results of two or more `SELECT` statements into a single result set.
+📖 **UNION** — operator in SQL is used to combine the results of two or more `SELECT` statements into a single result set.

 </aside>